openwall/john/doc/SHOW_FORMATS_OPTION.md

       have same canonical form usually (e.g. raw-md5 and raw-md5-opencl formats),

-- "truncHash" is a list like "canonHash" but contains shorter hash that would be used instead of canonical hash in .pot file (see "truncated" field),
+- `truncHash` is a list like `canonHash` but contains shorter hash that would be used instead of canonical hash in .pot file (see `truncated` field),

-- "truncated" is boolean field that shows whether "canonHash" or "truncHash" is used for .pot file,
+- `truncated` is boolean field that shows whether `canonHash` or `truncHash` is used for .pot file,
-  - it is absent when "canonHash" would be used in .pot file,
+  - it is absent when `canonHash` would be used in .pot file,
-  - it is true when "truncHash" would be used in .pot file,
+  - it is true when `truncHash` would be used in .pot file,
-  - it may be true, while certain hash is short enough to be saved in canonical form, there is no "truncHash" field in this case.
+  - it may be true, while certain hash is short enough to be saved in canonical form, there is no `truncHash` field in this case.

 Example: a hash is transformed into canonical form and saved to .pot file.